nuxeo/tools-nuxeo-ftest/README.md

 This Maven project produces a zip file containing resources for ease running functional tests.
 Currently, it only manages HTML Selenium test suites.

+## Selenium tests

-## Preparing the infrastructure for running functional tests
+### Preparing the infrastructure for running functional tests

-  * Copy pom.xml.sample and assembly.xml.sample at root of a directory.
+  * Copy samples/selenium/pom.xml and samples/selenium/itests.xml at root of a directory.
-  * Rename (removing ".sample"), edit and adapt those files to your case.
+  * Edit and adapt those files to your case.

-## Preparing tests resources
+### Preparing tests resources

   * Create a tests directory containing your HTML tests suites.
   * Create a data directory containing data resources for your tests.

+## Webdriver tests

+### Preparing the infrastructure for running functional tests

+  * Copy samples/webdriver/pom.xml and samples/webdriver/itests.xml at root of a directory.
+  * Edit and adapt those files to your case.

+### Preparing tests resources

+  * Create a tests directory containing your Java tests suites.

 ## Running the functional tests

   Run the following Maven command to launch the testing suites:

-    mvn integration-test [-f path/to/pom.xml] [-DnuxeoURL=http://otherURL/] [-Dsuites=...] -P[tomcat|jboss]
+    mvn verify [-f path/to/pom.xml] [-DnuxeoURL=http://otherURL/] [-Dsuites=...] -P[tomcat|jboss]

   Note should avoid specifying the suites in the command line by setting them via the "suites" parameter in your customized assembly.xml file.